gkorpal/latex-vim-tutorial/README.md

 ## Contents

 √ A simple (n)vim config

 √ A small collection of useful (n)vim plugins

 √ A basic LaTeX template to get started

 √ Snippets for specific purposes

 ## Setting up (n)vim

 I configure both vim and neovim in vimscript, because I share a single config file between the two editors.
-Both editors require little extra config for comfy LaTeX editing, so the settings here are quire vanilla.
+Both editors require little extra config for comfy LaTeX editing, so the settings here are quite vanilla.

 The following options are relevant to both vim and neovim: